selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## REPAGE_URI

 **Description:**
-The link to the geologic period or era that is representative of the SOURCECODE’s geology.
+The link to the geologic period or era that is representative of the formation of the SOURCECODE’s geological unit.

 **Source of Values:**
 GeoSciML